wasmerio/ate/atedb/README.md

             ignored if you select a compact_mode that has no timer [default: 3600]

     -l, --listen <listen>
-            IP address that the database server will isten on [default: 0.0.0.0]
+            IP address that the datachain server will isten on [default: 0.0.0.0]

     -p, --port <port>
-            Port that the database server will listen on [default: 5000]
+            Port that the datachain server will listen on [default: 5000]

 ```